nsbgn/scripts/README.md

 - [scanner](scanner): The command I use for making quick scans.
 Photographs are automatically separated, cropped, and de-rotated, whereas documents are made black-and-white and heavily compressed.
+- [mom](mom): A script to execute a command in the current directory, then in the parent directory, etcetera, until it succeeds.